LetterBoxd-Stats/letterboxd-api/README.md

 ## Environment Variables

-These variables are loaded via dotenv for local development and should also be added to your Vercel project settings for production.
+These variables are loaded via dotenv for local development and should also be added to both your Vercel project settings and your GitHub Action repository secrets for production.

 | Secret Name            | Description                                 |
 | ---------------------- | ------------------------------------------- |